abdulrahman19/Pershama/mysql/docs/stored-procedure/stored-procedure-cheat-sheet.md

 **Stored Procedures Advantages**

 * Stored procedures help increase the performance of the applications.
 Once created, stored procedures are compiled and stored in the database.
 MySQL stored procedures are compiled on demand.
 After compiling a stored procedure, MySQL puts it into a cache and maintains its own stored procedure cache for every single connection.
 If an application uses a stored procedure multiple times in a single connection, the compiled version is used, otherwise, the stored procedure works like a query.
-* Stored procedures help reduce the traffic between application and database server.
+* Stored procedures help reduce the traffic between application and database server. because you send only the name and parameters of the stored procedure
 * Stored procedures are reusable and transparent to any applications.
-* Stored procedures are secure.
+* Stored procedures are secure. because you can remove application's permissions from underlying database tables.

 **Stored Procedures Disadvantages**